 Christian Cults In The Electronic Age

-For many of us, names like David Koresh, Jim Jones and Joseph Smith come to mind; those mysterious men of the past who led well-meaning people into religious error.
+For many of us, names like David Koresh, Jim Jones come to mind; those mysterious men of the past who led well-meaning people into religious error.
 In the world of modern magnetic personalities, today’s cult leaders have a new face and a new agenda.
 No longer a man who leads people with unorthodox teaching, today’s cult leader is more likely to preach the cross of Jesus and teach on the triune God.
-They also don’t pass out poison Kool-Aid, but if you follow them long enough, you may end up in an early grave from exhaustion.
+They don’t pass out poison Kool-Aid, but if you follow them long enough, you may end up in an early grave from exhaustion.
 Take a short quiz and see if your hero is leading people down a crooked path.

 2) Does that leader promote the idea that the church has lost its focus and that He’s been given an assignment from God to re-establish it?